GoogleCloudPlatform/community/tutorials/eventarc-workflows-integration/index.md

 you use an Eventarc trigger that responds to a Pub/Sub message to a topic.
 In the second example, you use an Eventarc trigger that responds to the creation of a file in a Cloud Storage bucket.

-This tutorial assumes that you're using the Microsoft Windows operating system.

 ## Costs

 This tutorial uses billable components of Google Cloud, including the following: